theol0403/anachron-zmk-config/README.md

 For example, numword is accessible with a combo on the right hand, and common nav combos are available on the left hand num layer.

+Additionally, sticky mods are designed to be used with a mouse: they are active during holding, are only sticky on tap, are lazy on release, and have a quick timeout.

 ### 🛠️ Natural, Effective Features

 Stealing from [leap.nvim](https://github.com/ggandor/leap.nvim):